What does “safe sex” truly mean?

 Pathogens that Cause STIs

 Most STIs are caused by bacteria or viruses.
-Several of them are described below.
 Bacterial STIs can be cured with antibiotics.
 Viral STIs cannot be cured.
 Once you are infected with a viral STI, you are likely to be infected for life.

 How STIs Spread